eddienko/jupyterlab-colabinspired-codecellbtn/README.md

 ## Installation

+jupyter labextension install @eddienko/jupyterlab-colabinspired-codecellbtn

+Note that in order to view the buttons you also need to install a theme:

-jupyter labextension install eddienko/jupyterlab-colabinspired-codecellbtn @eddienko/jupyterlab-colabinspired-theme-light
+jupyter labextension install @eddienko/jupyterlab-colabinspired-theme-light

 ## Development